Skip to main content

 • A system to calculate when workers cross the overtime threshold each week

-• Payroll processes that correctly apply the 1.5x overtime rate
+• Payroll processes that apply the current overtime rate context

-• Record retention for potential BOLI review (3+ years recommended)
+• Record retention practices prepared for potential BOLI review

 • Awareness that the threshold drops to 40 hours in 2027

-The AEOTC tax credit offsets your overtime costs
+The AEOTC tax credit supports overtime cost planning

 Automatic threshold tracking